 There was more than enough room for two children.
 This involved a fair amount of cooperation to get the arch to rock.
 It was a very physical act involving a high degree of whole body work (if this makes sense).

 These willow arches are unique to the Cosy catalogue.
-They employ someone full-time to make all their different willow structures.
 The other resource I also ordered last year was four willow panels.
 These are perfect for moving and den building especially in flat tarmac spaces which do not have nooks and crannies.

 Children of all ages will play with them for hours.
 Every den I see is always different.
 One thing I have done with these panels is added duck tape along the top and bottom.
 This stops the willow from springing out.
 With lots of wet and dry weather the willow does expand and contract.